jwhitham/NeoCandle/README.md

 of these devices always used Adafruit "Circuit Playground Express" hardware, which is very nice but rather expensive.
 Later generations used Arduino Nano boards with generic WS2812B LEDs, and in one case I reused an old Raspberry Pi.
+The smallest microcontroller used in these projects is an ATTiny85, which required no external components aside from the LEDs themselves.

 # Examples